conor-99/HackTrinity19Writeups/README.md

 	If you've never played a Capture-The-Flag competition before, worry not!
-	The aim of the game is to find a string of text called a flag Usually the flag will be in the form `HackTrinity{}`, but sometimes it can be a different piece of text To receive a free 50 points, enter `HackTrinity{well_that_was_a_freebie}` in the box below, and click Check.
+	The aim of the game is to find a string of text called a flag Usually the flag will be in the form HackTrinity{}, but sometimes it can be a different piece of text To receive a free 50 points, enter HackTrinity{well_that_was_a_freebie} in the box below, and click Check.

 #### Solution: